localstack/docs/content/en/user-guide/cloud-sandbox/application-previews/index.md

 ## Introduction

 Application Preview generates a preview environment from GitHub Pull Requests (PRs).
-It allows temporary deployment of AWS or Snowflake powered applications on a LocalStack Ephemeral Instance to preview changes.
+It allows temporary deployment of AWS powered applications on a LocalStack Ephemeral Instance to preview changes.
 This feature is currently only available for GitHub repositories that use GitHub Actions.

 {{< callout >}}